abhishekg16/raft/README.md

 ##Usages##
-Raft Provides a set of configuration files which can be easily configured to control the system behaviour.
+Raft provides a set of configuration files which can be easily configured to control the system behaviour.
 All the configuration files are present in the conf folder

-###### raft.json
+##### raft.json
-raft .json have all the configuration parameters related to the raft instance
+raft .json have all the configuration parameters related to the raft instance.

 1. myid : Id of the raft instance
 2. Etimeout : Election timeout
 2. hfre : Time interval between thhe heartbeat signals